wmde/wikibase-release-pipeline/deploy/README.md

 cp template.env .env
 ```

-Follow the instructions in the comments in your newly cread `.env` file to set usernames, passwords and domain names.
+Follow the instructions in the comments in your newly created `.env` file to set usernames, passwords and domain names.

 #### Starting